Little Owl Private School ACADEMICS & EXTRACURRICULARS

 Writing

-Writing approach at Little Owl: Equal balance
+Writing approach at Wise Owl: Equal balance

-Little Owl has an Equal balance approach to Writing (as opposed to Systematic approach, Process approach approach).
+Wise Owl has an Equal balance approach to Writing (as opposed to Systematic approach, Process approach approach).

-[Show: About Equal balance?]What Little Owl says:
+[Show: About Equal balance?]What Wise Owl says:

 Our students start intially by learning specific grammar rules such as proper sentence structure and punctuation and writing methodologies, and as they become more familiar with writing, they are able to express themselves more personally in writing.
 Throughout the learning process, students will not only write sentences and stories, but focus on aspects such as word choice to convey mood or a specific idea and the place of writing in mediums beyond paragraph-based stories.